tofuwarrior/sites-csacupuncture-netlifyboilerplatetest/_navtiles/30-fertility-male.md

   - tiles-what-can-acupuncture-treat
   - tiles-gender-health
 ---
 When couples struggle to conceive, the focus is often on the woman in the relationship but in many cases, support is helpful for the man.
-Acupuncture with advice where appropriate can affect both sperm count and quality aswell as other issues.
+Acupuncture, with advice where appropriate can positively influence sperm count and quality as well as other fertility related issues.